The latest MINI Cooper D Hatch aims to hit that sweet spot of pace and parsimony. Jonathan Crouch reports.

 Ten Second Review

-The Mini Cooper D Hatch offers a slightly more relaxed feel with a characteristically sporty Cooper look.
+The improved MINI Cooper D Hatch offers a slightly more relaxed feel with a characteristically sporty Cooper look.
 The engine cranks out a fairly modest 116PS, but that's enough to get it to 60mph in 9 seconds, so it'll never feel slow.
-With 270Nm of torque on tap and the ability to return 76.3mpg, this one's going to carve out a useful niche for itself.
+With 270Nm of torque on tap and the ability to return 74.3mpg, this one's going to carve out a useful niche for itself.
+And in this enhanced form, it gets smarter connectivity, standard-fit front and rear LED lights across the range and the option of an advanced dual-clutch automatic gearbox.

 Why would you buy a diesel MINI Cooper?
 That seems quite a fair question given that the Cooper is all about agility, response and perky performance.
 Even advocates of diesel engines must surely admit that here is one car that is unquestionably better with a petrol powerplant.
 Or must they?
 Because if you look at MINI's sales figures to date, a sizeable proportion of British buyers clearly think that a diesel engine works in a Cooper-badged car.

-This latest third generation MINI is bigger and better-finished than ever before.
-In Cooper guise, it's powered by a 1.5-litre three-cylinder engine developing 116PS, which sounds about as sporty as Sunday morning with Eric Pickles but, as is often the case with MINI products, there's more to this car than meets the eye.
+The evised version of this diesel MINI is smarter and better-finished than ever before.
+In Cooper D guise, it's powered by a 1.5-litre three-cylinder engine developing 116PS, which sounds about as sporty as Sunday morning with Eric Pickles but, as is often the case with MINI products, there's more to this car than meets the eye.

 The Cooper D is all about torque.
 There's 270Nm available from just 1,750rpm, which means that you won't have to rev the engine hard to extract meaningful performance.
 Peak power arrives at 4,000rpm which is relatively high for a diesel engine, but you'll probably have shifted up before you get there.
-Both a six-speed manual and a six-speed automatic gearbox are offered and there's an optional sport auto available as well.
-Stick with the manual transmission and you'll find a rev-matching mode on downshifts, making the shifts smooth and sporty-sounding.
+MINI says that minor changes have been made to this unit's TwinPower Turbo Technology, improving engine electronics, oil supply, intake air ducting, the cooling set-up and the exhaust system.
+Perhaps most significant though is the news that the brand has at last got around to fitting in a proper dual-clutch auto gearbox for those wanting a self-shifter, this now a 7-speed unit.
+Stick with the 6-speed manual transmission and you'll find a rev-matching mode on downshifts, making the shifts smooth and sporty-sounding.
 62mph arrives in 9.2 seconds en route to a top speed of 127mph.

-The suspension layout is retained, with struts up front and a multilink rear end, but everything has been toned a bit with the option of switchable active dampers.
+The suspension layout uses struts up front and a multilink rear end and there's the option of switchable active dampers.
 The spring rates are firm, so try it before you buy it and check to see what wheels the car is riding on.
 For ride quality, smaller is better, although the standard 15-inch alloys may well be sacrificed for cosmetic reasons.
 The steering system is electrically-assisted and there's a whole suite of safety systems.
-In addition to anti-lock brakes, electronic brake force distribution and cornering brake control with brake assistant, the stability control system in the new MINI includes a drive-off assistant, brake dry function, fading brake support and dynamic traction control.
+In addition to anti-lock brakes, electronic brake force distribution and cornering brake control with brake assistant, the stability control system in this MINI includes a drive-off assistant, brake dry function, fading brake support and dynamic traction control.
 This latter system permits controlled slip at the drive wheels so as to facilitate driving off on loose sand or deep snow.

 Design and Build